IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 ﻿# Hot Todo Core functions
+* TaskList
+* Remove direct use for DbContext
+* Function Name must not duplicate
+* What are best practices for HTTPClient use `services.AddSingleton<HttpClient>();`
+* Replace HttpHangfire with abstraction to enable queue based communication between services
+* Sql server settings (password,username) or connection string

 * Tests
-* Function Name must not duplicate
-* [Refactor_and_Enhancements.md]
+* UI

+* Use IMaterializationInterceptor to set entity dependencies
 * If register first wait failed for function make it halted
 * If service scan failed make it halted
-* Review that new scan should not delete existing methods and groups if exist

-* Remove direct use for DbContext
-* Sql server settings (password,username) or connection string
-* Use IMaterializationInterceptor to set entity dependencies

-## Todos in code
-* Review `CancelFunctionWaits` is suffecient	ReplayWaitProcessor.cs	42
-* Recalc mandatory part	ReplayWaitProcessor.cs	89
-* May cause problem for go back after	WaitProcessor.cs	236
-* Validate same signature for group methods	MethodIdsRepo.cs	74
-* Handle sub functions waits when cancel WaitsRepo.cs	276
-* Validate input output type is serializable	MethodWait.cs	88
-* Review concurrency exceptions for `WaitForCall` when update	WaitForCall.cs	3
-* Should I create new scope when initialize function instance??
-ResumableFunction-Wait Functions.cs	46
-* Refine `GetMethodsInfo` query	ResumableFunctions.Handler	UiService.cs	161

 # Eid Vaction Wok on (ordered by priority)
 * Hot Todos
+* Finalize UI v1
 * Write unit tests
-* Finalize UI v1

 * Video Records & Documentation

 * Background Cleaning Job
 * Publisher project